 I'll be honest, I don't really like virtual museums.
 Or real ones, at that.
 But MotSI is a bit easier to recommend as it's more akin to a personal documentary piece about friendship, depression and memes.
-If you're into that, give this interactive a try.
+If you're into that, give this museum a try.

 Just what it says on the tin